dqle/Archero-Farmer/README.md

 ![Archero Farmer Icon](https://github.com/dqle/Archero-Farmer/blob/master/repo_images/archero-farmer.png)

 Archero-Farmer is an Archero bot that work on NOX emulator.
 Its function is to continuously start a stage and play it based on available energy.
-The bot is based on Python and is using Tesseract OCR and OpenCV to achieve this.
+The bot is based on Python and is using OpenCV to achieve this.

 - Supported Emulator Settings
     - NOX Emulator Version 7.0.0.8